RESOURCES

 What is a CFC?

-Under U.S. tax law, if a foreign corporation is a “Controlled Foreign Corporation” (“CFC”), then a “United States Shareholder” who owns stock in the corporation on the last day of the taxable year is required to include in its gross income for the taxable year certain “deemed” income, primarily – such person’s pro-rata share of the corporation’s “Subpart F” and "GILTI" income for such year.
+Under U.S. tax law, if a foreign corporation is a “Controlled Foreign Corporation” (“CFC”), then a “United States Shareholder” who owns stock in the corporation on the last day of the taxable year is required to include in its gross income for the taxable year certain “deemed” income, primarily – such person’s pro-rata share of the corporation’s “Subpart F” income and "NCTI" (known as "GILTI" prior to the OBBBA tax reform) for such year.

 For expats, this means that if your corporation has earnings and is classified as a CFC, you may have to automatically include those earnings in your personal income for the taxable year.